Updated on 23 Jan 2020.

 - The minimum deposit limit is Rs 100.

 - The maximum deposit limit is Rs 1,50,000 in one financial year.

 - Interest earned is considered as income from other sources, so interest is fully taxable.

 - You can select a cumulative or non-cumulative way of crediting periodical interest.

-Taxable interest makes bank fixed deposit less effective as compared to other investment plans in which returns are also tax-free.
+Taxable interest makes bank fixed deposits less effective as compared to other investment plans in which returns are also tax-free.

 #8.
 Tax Saving Postal Fixed Deposit

 Postal Fixed deposit has the same features of the bank fixed deposit.
-You can make tax saving fixed deposit at any post office across the India.
+You can make a tax-saving fixed deposit at any post office across India.

 - The lock-in period is 5 years.